Ontario College Advanced Diploma in Computer Security and Investigations

 In your final semester, you will work on an intensive team project or co-operative field placement.
 Each student will contribute specialized knowledge, learned in his or her program of study, to the solution of a real world technological problem posed by a sponsoring business or organization.
 Recent projects include:

-- Co-operative placements within financial and forensic firms, working real cases
+- Field placements within financial and forensic firms, working real cases

-- Co-operative placements within corporate security departments and information security service providers
+- Field placements within corporate security departments and information security service providers

 - Security and penetration testing of a large Internet Service Provider